 When you exit the St Lawrence Cathedral walk over to the stunning Cipiko Palace with it beautiful balconies and gothic ornaments.
 Another main feature of the main square in Trogir is the city loggia or porch.
 Check out the emblems of the different noble families of Trogir on the walls of the loggia.

-Part of the original walls remain on the coastal side of the town as well as 2 towers which were built by the Venetians in the 13th century – the Fortress Karmerlengo and St Marko fort – to protect the harbour.
+Part of the original walls remains on the coastal side of the town as well as 2 towers that were built by the Venetians in the 13th century – the Fortress Karmerlengo and St Marko fort – to protect the harbour.

 If you are staying in Trogir a private guided tour is a great way to learn about the city.
 Your tour guide will show you the sights in Trogir and tell you all about the history of the area and its buildings.